If you’re injured while working in the maritime industry, chances are Maintenance and Cure laws apply to you.

-Under general maritime law an employer has an obligation to provide its injured employee with “maintenance and cure”.
+Under general Maritime Law, an employer has an obligation to provide its injured employee with “maintenance and cure” which is a type of compensation to help during your recovery.

 Maintenance is money that your employer is obligated to pay you if you’re injured while working offshore.
 The amount that your employer pays you is dependent on how much it costs for you to live on land.